 How to Apply

-Applicants are required to complete an application form (available via the ‘Apply Now’ button above) and to provide a brief statement (2 A4 sides) answering the following questions:
+Applicants are required to complete an application form (available via the ‘Apply’ button above) and to provide a doctoral proposal.
+On application, you will receive a form to be completed.
+This requires you to consider:

-What is the focus (topic) of your evidence (e.g. leadership, curriculum development etc.)?
+The focus (topic) of your research and/or evidence (e.g. leadership, curriculum development etc.

 To apply you will need to supply: